dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/EventsExportController.md

 ### `*.parameter.EventRequestParams.enrollmentEnrolledAfter`

-Get events with enrollments that were enrolled after given date.
+Get events with enrollments that were enrolled after given date and time.
+If no time is specified, first millisecond of the day is used.

 ### `*.parameter.EventRequestParams.enrollmentEnrolledBefore`

-Get events with enrollments that were enrolled before given date.
+Get events with enrollments that were enrolled before given date and time.
+If no time is specified, last millisecond of the day is used.

 ### `*.parameter.EventRequestParams.status`